parika8ec-hub/Assignment10/README.md

 4. Run the notebook

-Open Jupyter Notebook or Google Colab and run Assignment10.ipynb
+Open Jupyter Notebook or Google Colab and run Assignment10.ipynb and Assignment10_LLM.ipynb

 **Future Improvements**